Ready for anything

 Create and manage virtual machines.

-The Hyper-V role in Windows Server lets you create a virtualized computing environment where you can create and manage virtual machines.
+The Hyper-V support role in Windows server lets you create a virtualized computing environment where you can create and manage virtual machines.
 You can run multiple operating systems on one physical computer and isolate the operating systems from each other.
 With this technology, you can improve the efficiency of your computing resources and free up your hardware resources.
 Hyper-V specifically provides hardware virtualization.
 That means each virtual machine runs on virtual hardware.
 Hyper-V lets you create virtual hard drives, virtual switches, and a number of other virtual devices all of which can be added to virtual machines.

-How Hyper-V can help:
+How Hyper-V support can help:

 Establish or expand a private cloud environment

-Provide more flexible, on-demand IT services by moving to or expanding your use of shared resources and adjust utilization as demand changes.
+Provide more flexible, on-demand IT services by moving to, or expanding your use of shared resources and adjust utilization as demand changes.

 Use your hardware more effectively

 Consolidate servers and workloads onto fewer, more powerful physical computers to use less power and physical space.